-The Great Books Roundtable Discussions are sponsored by UWM’s Certificate Program in the Study of the Liberal Arts through Great Books, and are hosted by the Special Collections Department at the UWM Libraries.
+The Great Books Roundtable Discussions were originally sponsored by UWM’s Certificate Program in the Study of the Liberal Arts through Great Books, and are now hosted and sponsored by the Special Collections Department at the UWM Libraries.

-The Roundtable meets approximately once a month in Special Collections on the fourth floor of the Golda Meir Library from 7 – 9 p.m.
+The Roundtable meets approximately once a month in Special Collections on the fourth floor of the Golda Meir Library from 7:00–9:00 p.m.
+For the time being, all meetings will be held virtually via Zoom.
+Please contact Max Yela (firstname.lastname@example.org) for more information on how to attend the Zoom meeting.
 A list of titles for the current year, as well as an index of previous readings, are posted on the Special Collections web site.
 The readings selected for the discussions are relatively brief: short stories, poetry, essays, short plays, philosophical arguments, pivotal historical documents, selections from longer works, etc. Any version of a text may be used to prepare for a discussion.

 The discussions are open to all members of the UWM and Milwaukee communities—students, faculty, staff, friends, and neighbors.
 No expertise or prerequisites are required.
 We only ask that you read the selected text.
 Undergraduates from all Milwaukee institutions and members of the general community are especially welcomed to participate.

-Special Collections serves as host for the Roundtable Discussions in support of the Great Books Program’s educational goals.
-Special Collections’ programs, services, and policy of free, open, and equal access to all its collections have close affinities to the Great Books Program’s vision of a vigorous Liberal Arts education and its method of shared inquiry.
+Special Collections serves as host for the Roundtable Discussions in support of these educational goals.
+Special Collections’ programs, services, and policy of free, open, and equal access to all its collections have close affinities to the former Great Books Program’s vision of a vigorous Liberal Arts education and its method of shared inquiry.

 For more information about the Roundtable Discussion series or its venue, contact:

 UWM Libraries, 4th Floor